I. Introduction and Background

 The Amateur Radio community takes its responsibility with regard to emergency communications very seriously.
 Because of the global nature of Amateur Radio communications, there are many stories of Amateur Radio operators assisting in the rescue of a ship lost at sea, or facilitating a medical intervention is some distant corner of the globe.

-It is a fallacy that the role of Amateur Radio operators is to step in when “normal” communications fail in a disaster.
+It is a fallacy that the primary role of Amateur Radio operators is to step in when “normal” communications fail in a disaster.
 Some kinds of disasters do disrupt communications infrastructure, but this the exception, not the rule.
 The essential characteristic of disaster response is simply that there is a lot going on, involving hundreds or thousands of responders.
 The need to organize and coordinate all of this activity quickly overwhelms normal communications channels and creates a demand for additional channels of communications.
-That is the principal way in which Amateur Radio operators serve — satisfying emergent needs for additional channels of communications.
+That is the principal way in which Amateur Radio operators serve — satisfying emergent needs for additional channels of communications, or in simple terms, providing a surge capability.

 The themes of organization and coordination are central to emergency preparedness, both within the Amateur Radio community and the larger community we serve.
 We organize to provide structure to disaster response, identifying different activities that need to be performed, and forming groups of people who are trained and equipped to carry out these activities.
 Coordination is necessary to ensure that these disparate groups share information, resources, and priorities to operate safely and achieve common goals.